omasanori/dlfs-hy/README.md

 ## How to run

 To prepare the development environment, install the [Nix](https://nixos.org) package manager and run `nix-shell`.

-On Ubuntu, the `nix-bin` package is available out-of-box.
+On Ubuntu, try the commands below:

 ```shell
 sudo apt install nix-shell